KevinTheMix/CheatSheets/OAuth.md

     * `scope`
     * `state`
 2. SA Authorization Response
-  * After the Authentication, the Access Token is returned now as a URL _hash fragment #parameter_ to be retrieved and stored in the User's browser's local storage.
+  * After the Authentication, the Access Token is returned now as a **URL Fragment**, to be retrieved and stored in the User's **browser's local storage**.
+    * [URL Fragment](https://blog.httpwatch.com/2011/03/01/6-things-you-should-know-about-fragment-urls/)s are only visible to a browser and never go server-side.
   * This means the Access Token is exposed to the Resource Owner.
-It may not look serious, as the Resource Owner is supposed to have access to the resources she gave access to, but it also means that it is readable to anyone with access to the user's browser.
+It may not look serious, as the Resource Owner is indeed supposed to have access to the resources she gave access to, but it also means that it is readable to anyone with access to the user's browser.
 It also makes 3rd party JavaScript a potential threat.
   * Also, there's no way to verify that the Client App was the intended recipient of this Access Token (since there is no client secret), as it may have been injected.
-  * Despite its flaws, OpenID Connect can make this flow more secure.
+  * Despite its flaws, this flow can be made more secure using OpenID Connect.

+### Client Credientials Grant Type

+When there isn't a clear Resource Owner, or that the CA that has no users, the CA itself is the Resource Owner.
+This is best for Machine-to-Machine communication.
+Client Authentication is required.
+The Resource Owner is removed from the equation, as is the Authorization Endpoint.
+Uses short-lived Access tokens.

+1. CA Token Request
+  * `grant_type=client_credentials`
+  * `client_id={id}`
+  * `client_secret={secret}`
+2. PR responds with Token Response

+### Resource Owner Password Credentials (ROPC) Grant Type

+Used to migrate legacy applications and is considered deprecated.
+The CA _impersonates_ the User, and is exceedingly trusted.
+Only improvement over Credential Sharing is that username/password do not need be stored, and credentials revocation.
+**Do not use this!**

+1. CA Token Request
+  * `grant_type=client_credentials`
+  * `client_id={id}`
+  * `client_secret={secret}`
+  * `&username={login}&password={password}`

+## OpenID Connect 1.0

+Authentication protocol.

+## EOF